aryandhr/painting-classifier/README.md

 Reference file

 https://arxiv.org/abs/1610.02391 :
 A scientific research paper on Visual explanations from deep newtorks.
-Currently not using anything from it but prof might want some bullshit like this.
-Shows how to use heat maps to get some values for ML.
-Some cool equations in here as well

 ## License
 This project is licensed under the Apache License.